danielkaczmarczyk/dk-cs-notes/README.md

 Working on the core Computer Science content is one thing, but becoming more proficient with the tooling while doing so is a completely different topic.
 I've been used to working in VSCode + separate terminal setup, but due to the fact that I am working on two different computers often (macos and linux), I need a reliable and replicable setup on both machines.
 For that reason I have narrowed the text editing and all work on a computer to using `tmux`, and `vim`.
 If you're not sure where to start with that, [I suggest a great series of video lectures](https://www.youtube.com/channel/UCuXy5tCgEninup9cGplbiFw).

+One example of a simple gain is to use a tool like [nodemon](https://github.com/remy/nodemon) to speed up iteration through the coding challenges / exercises.
+Do not ignore it for just being a JS tool, take a look at the documentation and the `--exec` flag.